Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/taxonomy-api-2.md

 ### Update event property

 Update an event property.
-Pay attention that if the property is shared between multiple event types, the change affects them all.
+Note that if the property is shared by multiple event types, the change affects them all.

 #### Example mutation